A Lehigh ADVANCE Approach to Mentoring

 In the post-tenure phase, ADVANCE will support Associate Professors in developing a Promotion Plan for the helping develop the skills and identifying opportunities and experiences that will allow for continued development of excellence and leadership along the path to full professor.

-Mentoring Resources exist for faculty building mentor relationships with graduate students.
+Mentoring strategies exist for faculty building mentor relationships with graduate students and other resources to support mentoring of graduate students are posted here.

 A great start is How to Be a Great Mentor, a series of essays by Kerry Ann Rockquemore.